sfx86/colawater-toolbox/docs/source/usage_and_installation.rst

 Download and unzip the ``colawater-toolbox.zip`` `asset from the latest release <releases_>`_ and `add the toolbox <toolboxtutorial_>`_  to ArcGIS.
-Make sure the directory structure *is not changed*, so that all of the associated files and folders are in the same directory as the ``.pyt`` file.
+Make sure to not alter the file structure; the toolbox will not work otherwise.